forta-network/docs/docs/best-practices.md

 This page describes some of the best practices observed for agent development.

+## Target specific conditions

+Write your agent to target a specific condition so that it does not generate findings for every other block/transaction.
+Verbose agents can make it hard to distinguish the signal from the noise i.e. if an agent alerts on more than 5% of transactions, the usefulness of those alerts would not be very high as it is difficult to know what to pay attention to.

 ## Return findings in a timely manner

 Ensure that your agent returns findings in a timely manner.
 Agents are considered unresponsive by the scan node if they do not return findings within 5 seconds of a request.
 If the agent is unresponsive multiple times, it will result in the agent being stopped.